Linear response for Sinai billiards with small holes: Coupling

 Since the curves \(\tilde W_{\iota}\) belongs to \(\cF^n(\cM_t^n)\), the decomposition above implies that, for some \(\tilde p_{\iota}, p_{\iota,u}, p_{\iota,u}'>0\) and standard families \(\cG_{\iota,u}, \cG_{\iota,u}'\), for any \(\phi \in \cC^0(\cM)\),

-Here, \(\cG_{\iota,u}'\) is a convex combination of \(\cG_{\iota,u}\) and \(\ell_{\iota,c}\).
+Here, \(\cG_{\iota,u}'\) is a convex combination of \(\cG_{\iota,u}\), \(\tilde \cG_{\iota,u}\) and \(\ell_{\iota,c}\).
 By Lemma \ref{lem:control-weights}, for some \(c_n >0\),

 yielding a lower bound on the amount of coupled mass that is uniform in the choice of the initial standard pairs.
 To conclude the Lemma we need to bound the regularity of \(\cG_{\iota,u}'\).
-The fact that the densities are in \(\cC(\varpi_2)\) follows from the fact that \(\cG_{\iota,u}\) has that property by Lemma \ref{lem:geometric-intersection} and \(\ell_{\iota,c}\) is regular.
+The fact that the densities are in \(\cC(\varpi_2)\) follows from the fact that, by Lemma \ref{lem:geometric-intersection}, \(\tilde \cG_{\iota,u}\) and \(\ell_{\iota, c}\) are regular standard families and \(\cG_{\iota,u}\) supports regular densities which are push-forwards of the original regular density of \(\ell_{\iota}\).
 Moreover, by \eqref{eq:coupled-uncoupled-dec-first-meeting} and the equation after it,